jstpp/ESIT/worker/README.md

 >
 > When privileged mode of docker container is not enabled, worker will probably return `255` error code.
 It's probably related with docker's seccomp policy.

-When proper environment is ready You can start worker using
+When proper environment is ready (make sure, that IP of your worker is on the proper list - You can add IPs in GUI) You can start worker using:
 ```bash
 python3 /worker/mq_receiver.py
 ```